The product on $\W$-spaces of rational forms: Spaces of a complex

 \subsection{Definition of $C^n_m(V, \W)$-spaces}

-In this subsection we recall the definition of spaces $C^n_m(V, \W)$ given in \cite{Huang} for a grading-restricted vertex algebra $V$.
-First, recall the definition of shuffles.
-Let $S_{l}$ be the permutation group.
-For $l \in \N$ and $1\le s \le l-1$, let $J_{l; s}$ be the set of elements of $S_{l}$ which preserve the order of the first $s$ numbers and the order of the last $l-s$ numbers, that is,
+In this Subsection we recall the definition of spaces $C^n_m(V, \W)$ for a grading-restricted vertex algebra $V$.
+First, recall the definition of shuffles \cite{Huang}.
+For $l \in \N$ and $1\le s \le l-1$, let $J_{l; s}$ be the set of elements of $S_l$ which preserve the order of the first $s$ numbers and the order of the last $l-s$ numbers, that is,

 The elements of $J_{l; s}$ are called shuffles, and we use the notation

 For a set of $n$ elements $\left(v_1, \ldots, v_n\right)$ of a grading-restricted vertex algebra $V$, we consider maps